FAQ

 Yes!
 Some people are hesitant to bring babies or young children to church because they believe the little ones may make noise and disturb others.
 If your child becomes fussy in the pew, it is likely because they want to move around.
 We suggest that you bring your child for a walk in the back of the church or on the side aisles.
 Do not be overly concerned that your child may make noise.

-How long are your worship services?
+How long are our worship services?

-The Wednesday noon-day service and 8:00 AM Sunday service both last about 45 minutes.
-The Sunday 10:00 AM service has music and lasts about 1 hour.
+The Sunday 9:00 AM service has music and lasts about 1 hour.

 Does St. Luke’s offer baptisms and weddings?